aeternity/aeternity/docs/cuda-miner.md

             instances: 2
 ```

+*Note:* You should not have `-d` in `extra_args` if you are using the `instances` configuration option, it will be added automatically
+by the node.

-After configuration could be started (or restarted if it's already running):
+After updating the configuration, the node should be started (or restarted if it's already running):

 ```
 ~/node/bin/epoch start